Skip to main content

 Overview

-Tulipa praestans is a bulbous perennial in the Liliaceae family, notable for producing multiple flowers per stem — typically 2–5 per scape — a trait uncommon among tulip species.
-Plants grow 8–14 inches (20–35 cm) tall from a tunicate bulb 1–1.5 inches (2.5–4 cm) in diameter.
-Leaves are broad, ovate to lance-shaped, 4–8 inches (10–20 cm) long and 2–3 inches (5–8 cm) wide, grey-green, lightly hairy, clasping the stem at the base.
-Flowers are cup-shaped, 2–3 inches (5–8 cm) across when open, with six broad, rounded tepals in bright orange-red to scarlet, each with a small dark basal blotch.
-The multi-flowered habit means a single bulb produces a cluster effect without the need for dense planting.
-The cultivar 'Fusilier' is most commonly grown, producing 3–5 vivid orange-red flowers per stem on compact 8–10 inch (20–25 cm) plants.
-'Unicum' has variegated cream-margined leaves.
-Native to the mountains of Central Asia (Tajikistan), where it grows on rocky slopes at 5,000–8,500 feet (1,500–2,600 m).
-Among the most reliable tulip species for perennialising — bulbs return for 5–10+ years in well-drained soil without the annual replanting required by many hybrid tulips.
+Tulipa praestans is a bulbous perennial in the family Liliaceae that produces multiple flowers per stem - typically 2-5 per scape - a trait uncommon among tulip species.
+Plants grow 8-14 inches (20-35 cm) tall from a tunicate bulb 1-1.5 inches (2.5-4 cm) in diameter.
+Leaves are broad, ovate to lance-shaped, 4-8 inches (10-20 cm) long and 2-3 inches (5-8 cm) wide, grey-green, lightly hairy, and clasping the stem at the base.
+Flowers are cup-shaped, 2-3 inches (5-8 cm) across when open, with six broad rounded tepals in bright orange-red to scarlet, each carrying a small dark basal blotch.
+The multi-flowered habit gives a single bulb the cluster effect that other tulip species require dense planting to achieve.
+The cultivar 'Fusilier' is widely grown, producing 3-5 vivid orange-red flowers per stem on compact 8-10 inch (20-25 cm) plants.
+The cultivar 'Unicum' has variegated cream-margined leaves.
+The species is native to the mountains of Central Asia (Tajikistan), where it grows on rocky slopes at 5,000-8,500 feet (1,500-2,600 m).
+The species perennializes reliably, with bulbs returning for 5-10+ years in well-drained soil and not requiring the annual replanting common with hybrid tulips.
 Susceptible to tulip fire (Botrytis tulipae) in wet springs and to slugs on emerging shoots.

 Native Range